 Making Sure Your Scones Rise

 One of the most important parts of making scones that rise really high and stay fluffy is the mixing method and technique you use to make them.
-The method is the same used to make buttermilk biscuits, and is in fact called The Biscuit Mixing Method.
+This is why we use the The Biscuit Mixing Method.

 Preventing Scones from Spreading